divorce for harm Egypt • Egypt fault-based divorce procedure • evidence for harm Egypt divorce • foreigners divorce in Egypt

-Fault-based divorce for foreigners in Egypt: the legal concept of “harm”
+Fault-based divorce and the legal concept of “harm”

 - Physical or psychological abuse documented by medical reports, complaints, or witness testimony.